grpc/grpc.github.io/content/docs/tutorials/basic/web.md

 ---
-bodyclass: docs
-layout: docs
+layout: tutorials
-headline: gRPC Basics - Web
+title: gRPC Basics - Web
-sidenav: doc-side-tutorial-nav.html
-type: markdown
 ---

 <p class="lead">This tutorial provides a basic introduction on how to use
 gRPC-Web from browsers.</p>